Pupusa: History

 The earliest ancestral dish of the pupusa originated in the Pre-Columbian era in modern-day El Salvador, Honduras, and Guatemala as a thick corn tortilla.
 Franciscan friar Bernardino de Sahagún wrote in 1570 that Indigenous Americans prepared a dish consisting of a mixture of dough, beans, and meat in Pre-Columbian Mesoamerica.

 The earliest mention of modern pupusas was made by Guatemalan poet José Batres Montúfar in 1837.
-In a letter to his family, he described encountering a dish similar to pupusas in Nicaragua known as rellenas.
-The letter remarked their similarity to pupusas, which he attributes as being from San Salvador.
-The pupusa was also mentioned by Honduran Alberto Membreño in Diccionario de Hondureñismos where he described it as an empanada "composed of cheese, beans, etc., enclosed in a tortilla and cooked on a comal" ("escompuesto de queso, frijoles, etc., encerrado en una tortilla y cocido en el comal").
-At this time, pupusas were most commonly eaten by the poor and prepared in rural areas.
-In the late 1930s, corn became scarce and some Salvadorans replaced the corn flour to make pupusas with rice flour.
-This method of creating pupusas, known as pupusas de arroz, began in Olocuilta.
-Pupusas de arroz further spread during the Salvadoran Civil War due to further corn scarcity.
-The popularity of pupusas grew in the United States as refugees began preparing the dish in the country.
+In a letter to his family, he described encountering a dish in Nicaragua similar to pupusas, known as rellenas.
+The letter remarked on their similarity to pupusas, which he ascribed to being from San Salvador.
+The pupusa was also mentioned by Honduran writer Alberto Membreño in Diccionario de Hondureñismos, where he described it as an empanada "escompuesto de queso, frijoles, etc., encerrado en una tortilla y cocido en el comal" ("composed of cheese, beans, etc., enclosed in a tortilla and cooked on a comal").
+At the time, pupusas were most commonly eaten by the poor and prepared in rural areas.

+When corn became scarce in the late 1930s, some Salvadorans replaced corn flour with rice flour to make pupusas.
+This way of making pupusas, known as pupusas de arroz, began in Olocuilta.
+Pupusas de arroz spread further during the Salvadoran Civil War due to increased corn scarcity.
+The popularity of pupusas in the United States grew as refugees from the civil war began preparing the dish in their new communities.

 Guinness World Records has recognized a records for the largest pupusa created.
 As of 2024, the record belongs to a 6.1 m pupusa made in Washington, D.C.